 - and other agencies as appropriate to coordinate planning and ensure consistent methodologies for evaluating and addressing impacts of development and redevelopment on shared road corridors. - 3Q.
 The City shall coordinate as appropriate with Miami-Dade County to encourage and facilitate location of the northern terminus of the water taxi service at the proposed site on Sunny Isles Beach Boulevard Loop Road, and to ensure pedestrian, bicycle, automobile, and transit access to and from this facility. - 3R.
 The City shall coordinate with the South Florida Water Management District in order to ensure that the Comprehensive Plan and 10-Year Water Supply Plan are consistent with and assist in the implementation of the Lower East Coast Water Supply Plan. - 3S.
 The City shall coordinate with the South Florida Water Management District on an on-going basis in order to support the achievement of regional water supply goals and ensure the availability of potable water to meet the needs of existing and future residents and businesses. - 3T.
 The City shall coordinate the adopted Comprehensive Plan with the plans of the school board, regional water supply authorities, and other units of local government providing services but not having regulatory authority over the use of land, and with the comprehensive plans of adjacent municipalities, with the state comprehensive plan and with the South Florida Water Management District's regional water supply plan. - 3U.
-The City shall coordinate the planning of potable water and sanitary sewer facilities, water supply sources, demands, other services and level-of-service standards with the North Miami Beach Utility, Miami-Dade County WASD, Miami-Dade County Department of Regulatory and Economic Resources.
-South Florida Water Management District, and through the 2013 Lower East Coast Water Supply Plan Update, as necessary. - 3V.
+The City shall coordinate the planning of potable water and sanitary sewer facilities, water supply sources, demands, other services and level-of-service standards with North Miami Beach Water, Miami-Dade County WASD, Miami-Dade County Department of Regulatory and Economic Resources, South Florida Water Management District, and through the 2018 Lower East Coast Water Supply Plan Update, as necessary.
+This includes sharing of information on population growth and development activities in the City. - 3V.
 Identify and ensure the consistency of local level of service standards by annually contacting all water service providers to obtain current information, including: populations, level of services, service areas, and water supply facilities, and evaluate if future modification to either the service agreement or level of service standards should be included in subsequent Comprehensive Plan Amendments. - 3W.
 Negotiate or renew interlocal agreements with water supply providers ensuring contractual agreement of the adopted level of service standards, service area, populations and time periods for services provided. - 3X.
 The City of Sunny Isles Beach shall participate in the City of North Miami Beach Public Services Department annual workshop during June of each calendar year with other governmental jurisdictions located within the North Miami Beach water service area.
-Miami-Dade County Water and Sewer Department, Miami-Dade County Department of Environmental Resources Management, and South
+Miami-Dade County Water and Sewer Department, Miami-

-Florida Water Management District.
+Dade County Department of Environmental Resources Management, and South Florida Water Management District.
 The workshop will focus on water supply needs, implementation of alternative water supply projects (including reuse and other conservation measures), and the establishment of level of service standards.

-3Y.
-The City will coordinate with the South Florida Water Management District concerning its jurisdictional authority as necessary and support its efforts concerning the 2013 Lower East Coast Water Supply Plan Update, ACCELER8 Everglades and CERP and the Biscayne Bay Coastal Wetlands Project to protect an Outstanding Florida Water-Biscayne Bay.
+- 3Y.
+The City will coordinate any activities and information website linkages with the South Florida Water Management District concerning its jurisdictional authority as necessary and support its efforts concerning the 2018 Lower East Coast Water Supply Plan Update, ACCELER8 Everglades and CERP and the Biscayne Bay Coastal Wetlands Project to protect an Outstanding Florida Water-Biscayne Bay. - 3Z.
+The City shall continue to support through participation in events of the Miami-Dade County's Office of Resilience. - 3AA.
+The City will support NMB Water, County and SFWMD outreach and education events providing information to residents through City website linkages to publications and events about the region's water resources and the importance of conserving it.